Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 ```

-As you can see, Pyoframe with a bit of magic converted our `Variable` into an `Expression` where the coefficients are the protein amounts.
+As you can see, Pyoframe with a bit of magic converted the `Variable` into an `Expression` where the coefficients are the protein amounts.

 *[with a bit of magic]: Pyoframe always converts DataFrames into Expressions by taking the first columns as dimensions and the last column as values.
 Additionally, multiplication is always done between elements with the same dimensions.

-Second, notice that our `Expression` still has a `food` dimension—it really contains two separate expressions, one for tofu and one for chickpeas.
+Second, notice that the `Expression` still has the `food` dimension—it really contains two separate expressions, one for tofu and one for chickpeas.
 All objective functions must be a single expression (without dimensions) so let's sum over the `food` dimensions using `pf.sum()`.

 ```pycon
 >>> pf.sum("food", data[["food", "cost"]] * m.Buy)